Flora MacDonald: The escape of Prince Charles Edward Stuart

-Passes were issued allowing passage to the mainland for Flora MacDonald, and a party of eight, including Charles disguised as an Irish maid called Betty Burke.
-On 27 June, they landed near Sir Alexander's house at Monkstadt, near Kilbride, Skye.
+Passes were issued allowing passage to the mainland for MacDonald, and a party of eight, including Charles disguised as an Irish maid called Betty Burke.
+On 27 June, they landed near Sir Alexander's house at Monkstadt, near Uig, Snizort.
 In his absence, his wife Lady Margaret arranged lodging with her steward, who told Charles to remove his disguise, as it simply made him more conspicuous.
 The next day, the Prince was taken from Portree to the island of Raasay, while MacDonald remained on Skye.

 MacDonald was subsequently arrested and imprisoned in the Tower of London.
 After Lady Margaret interceded on her behalf with the chief Scottish legal officer, Duncan Forbes, she was allowed to live outside the Tower under the supervision of a "King's Messenger", and released after the June 1747 Act of Indemnity.
 Aristocratic sympathisers collected over £1,500 for her, one of the contributors being Frederick, Prince of Wales.
 She allegedly told Frederick she helped Charles out of charity, and would have done the same for him.